developer-zebra/developer-zebra-site/src/devicetrackerbasic/2-3/guide/about/index.md

  * Device tagging for easier organization, identification, and tracking
  * Admin action to mark device "To be found", which adds the device to the search list on the associate's client app
 *	Find and retrieve misplaced devices with client app using audio sound
-*	Secure communications between the Device Tracker Client application and server
+*	Secure communications between the Device Tracker Basic Client application and server
 *	Friendly name assignment for APs and devices for ease of identification and tracking
 *	Report generation to export data
 * Capability for device staging with the use of an EMM such as Zebra's [StageNow](/stagenow/latest/about) with [Battery Manager CSP](/mx/batterymgr).